appvia/artefactor/README.md

 As can be seen the digest sha has changed.
 This was picked up from the metadata stored in the local docker instance gathered from the push even `artefactor publish` generates.

+**Notes**:

-**Note**: if the image has not been published from the context the `artefactor update-image-vars` command is being run from, the command will fail with an error not being able to find the image details in the local docker instance.
+- if the image has not been published from the context the `artefactor update-image-vars` command is being run from, the command will fail with an error not being able to find the image details in the local docker instance.
+- Image stored with the format `imagename:vX.Y.Z@sha256:[64chars]` will be loaded with only an image name and no tag, and then tagged twice when pushed to the destination registry, both with the original tag AND a second reference to the repoDigest it was pulled from at the source registry.
+This is a convenience to provide a reverse reference for the source of the image since there is no direct reference possible between separate registries.

 ### Usage in CI